NickVoz/anomaly-detection-util/README.md

   * First, use `git clone` to fetch the repository
   * Use `make` to compile the source code(works on Linux)
   * a main.out file will be created, use `./main.out` to execute it.

+Example input(line by line) and output for the program are provided in the SampleInput/input.txt file.